e-kolpakov/e-kolpakov.github.io/testing/_posts/2020-01-26-building-tests-part2.md

 ---

-In this post, we continue on the topic (and examples) set up in the [Building tests - part 1][part1] to explore a more sophisticated and pwoerful - yet more heavyweight - approaches to testing.
+In this post, we continue on the topic (and examples) set up in the [Building tests - part 1][part1] to explore a more sophisticated and powerful - yet more heavyweight - approaches to testing.

 This post consists of two parts: